BIMI

 ### Missing BIMI Record

-A checker did not find a TXT record beginning with `v=BIMI1` at `default._bimi.yourdomain.com`.
+A BIMI checker did not find a TXT record that starts with `v=BIMI1` at `default._bimi.yourdomain.com`.

-1. Do not start with BIMI if SPF, DKIM, DMARC, and alignment are not already working.
+1. Do not start BIMI setup until SPF, DKIM, DMARC, and alignment are working.

 2. Prepare a BIMI-compatible SVG logo file.